alban-read/M1-MICRO-FORTH/M1MicroForth.md

 I really like the FORTHS that bootstrap from a dozen compiled words, and then implement everything in FORTH code, they are elegant and concise.

-I loved the FIG forth that arrived as printout, that you could type into a machine code monitor in HEX and then debug the IO for your 8 bit system.
+I loved the FIG forth that arrived as printout, that you could type into a machine code monitor in HEX and then debug the I/O for your 8 bit system.

 The meta compiled self-hosting FORTHS are amazing.

 I like and enjoy most of the different FORTHS out there, commercial and non commercial.

-It is nice when a language is straightforward enough that *anyone* can write a simple version of it, and most fun of all, you can write FORTH (and its interpreter) interactively and iteratively one feature at a time, always have something that works, and builds on itself over time.
+It is nice when a language is straightforward enough that *anyone* can write a simple version of it, and most fun of all, you can write a FORTH (and its interpreter) interactively and iteratively one feature at a time, so you always have something that works, and builds on itself over time.

 ### Performance